SeongHoonSeo/SSD-KITTI/README.md

 ## To end...

-This project is done by [Seong Hoon Seo](https://github.com/seonghoon247) and [GeonSeok Seo](https://github.com/geonseoks) with grateful advice and help from JisooJeong
+This project is done by [Seong Hoon Seo](https://github.com/seonghoon247) and [GeonSeok Seo](https://github.com/geonseoks) with grateful advice and help from JiSoo Jeong.